PhD applications in Plant Sciences | ANU Research School of Biology

 How do I apply for a PhD?

-The application form is here, along with general information on how to apply and the details about the Doctor of Philosophy program.
+General information is provided on how to apply and details about the Doctor of Philosophy program (use this link to apply online).
+Your application will need to include the following, so make sure you plan ahead to meet the strict deadlines.
 Applications are due by 15th April (midyear round for both international and domestic student applications), 31st August (international student application round) or 31st October (domestic student application round).
 If you have any questions or problems with your application send an email here.

 Prospective supervisors and research area